Full question:

 Answer:

-A landowner may grant recreational use of his land by contract, such as an easement for hunting or other recreational purposes.
-An easement is a nonpossessory interest in another's land that entitles the holder only to the right to use such land in the specified manner.
-Recreational easement also includes such easements as equestrian, fishing, hunting, hiking, trapping, biking, etc.
+A landowner can grant recreational use of their land through a contract, such as an easement for activities like hunting or fishing.
+An easement is a nonpossessory interest in someone else's land, allowing the holder to use the land only for specific purposes outlined in the easement.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.